mrchughes/evidence-based-identity-book/Manuscript/02_failed_approaches.md

 The pattern is so consistent it suggests something more profound than poor project management or inadequate funding.
 These aren't isolated failures—they represent the systematic breakdown of an entire approach to government modernization.
 Centralized standardization, the holy grail of government digital transformation for over two decades, has proven not just ineffective but actively counterproductive, consuming resources that could have solved real problems while creating new barriers to citizen service.

 Understanding why these approaches fail isn't academic exercise—it's urgent practical necessity.
 Even as evidence of systematic failure accumulates, new initiatives continue launching with identical assumptions, promising identical benefits, and heading toward identical graveyards.
-The latest incarnation, promoted through initiatives like the "BEAM programme" that promises to standardize over 1,000 data concepts across government services, shows every sign of joining its predecessors in the cemetery of good intentions.
+The latest incarnation, promoted through initiatives like the "UNITY programme" that promises to standardize over 1,000 data concepts across government services, shows every sign of joining its predecessors in the cemetery of good intentions.

 The question isn't whether these approaches will fail—history provides that answer with mathematical certainty.
 The question is whether Britain will learn from its graveyard of failures before AI transformation and fiscal crisis make the consequences truly catastrophic.